mbmcgarry/cyclus.github.com/source/arche/sim_init.rst

 All simulations are initialized from the database.
-In order to support running from XML input files, the |Cyclus| kernel translates the input file contents into the database and then initializes the simulation from the database.
-In order for this to work correctly, agents must be able to record the entirety of their internal state to the database and able to restore that state exactly.
+In order to support running from XML input files, the |Cyclus| kernel translates the input file contents into the database and then initializes the simulation from the database.  |Cyclus| also provides a random number  generator (using the mersenne_twister_engine) that supports initialization and restart.
+In order for database initialization to work correctly, agents must be able to record the entirety of their internal state to the database and able to restore that state exactly.
 The ``cyclus::Agent`` class provides a group of functions in support of this functionality that must all be implemented carefully and